plblum/jivs/planning/ModelRules Design Overview.md

 ### 8.3 Server-side Jivs validation

-The server may also run `ValidationManager.validate()` against configuration created from the same model rules.
+The server may also run `ValueHostsManager.validate()` against configuration created from the same model rules.

 This is important because the server must not trust the client.